pnut/maya-midi-import/README.md

 ```
 You should see the message `Successfully installed umidiparser-1.2`.

-2. Open a new instance of Maya and set the the desired frame rate for your scene (Windows->Settings/Preferences->Preferences->Time Slider).
+2. Open a new instance of Maya and set the desired frame rate for your scene (Windows->Settings/Preferences->Preferences->Time Slider).

 3. Paste the contents of `maya_midi_import.py` into Maya's Script Editor (Python tab).